juandpinto/thesis-manuscript/source/13_results.md

 #### Ideal vs. practical corpora

 The use of a subtitle corpus has both positive and negative aspects.
-As mentioned earlier, the early research that has been done on the topic indicates that movie subtitles share many features with spontaneous, spoken language [@Newusefilmsubtitles2007; @BrysbaertMovingKuceraFrancis2009].
+As described in the literature review, the early research that has been done on the topic indicates that movie subtitles share many features with spontaneous, spoken language [@Newusefilmsubtitles2007; @BrysbaertMovingKuceraFrancis2009].
 This includes a high level of correlation between the two, as well as a strong ability to predict the outcomes of a lexical decision task.

 One especially positive aspect of subtitle corpora is their accessibility.
 Thanks to the efforts of organizations such as *<http://opensubtitles.com>* and [OPUS](http://opus.nlpl.eu), very large corpora are available to the public for free.
 And they already come pre-processed, as an additional incentive for the time-constrained researcher.